 - The 11 pipers represent the eleven faithful apostles

 - The 12 drummers drumming are the twelve points of the doctrine in the Apostle’s Creed.

 What are 12 days of Christmas lyrics?
-The lyrics to the 12 days of Christmas have changed over the years.
+The lyrics have changed over the years.
 Wikipedia offers an excellent chart of the different variations.
 Also, Dawn Stephens Books offers a coloring book with Little Pot for the 12 days of Christmas.
 Consequently, the images follow these lyrics:

 On the 1st day of Christmas, the potter gave to me 1 partridge in a pear tree.-Little Pot’s 12 Days of Christmas